Azure/azure-openapi-validator/docs/rules.md

 Please refer to [long-running-response-status-code.md](./long-running-response-status-code.md) for details.

+### LroPostMustNotUseOriginalUriAsFinalState

+The long running post operation must not use final-stat-via:original-uri.

+Please refer to [lro-post-must-not-use-original-url-as-final-state.md](./lro-post-must-not-use-original-url-as-final-state.md) for details.

 ### LROStatusCodesReturnTypeSchema

 The '200'/'201' responses of the long running operation must have a schema definition.

 Please refer to [lro-status-codes-return-type-schema.md](./lro-status-codes-return-type-schema.md) for details.

+### LroWithOriginalUriAsFinalState

+The long running operation with final-state-via:original-uri should have a sibling 'get' operation.

+Please refer to [lro-with-original-url-as-final-state.md](./lro-with-original-url-as-final-state.md) for details.

 ### MissingTypeObject